Mullein vs Plantain: Pick the Best Herb for Lung Health

 Traditional Uses of Plantain

-Historically, cultures around the world have used the plantain for respiratory issues.
+Historically, cultures around the world have turned to plantain for respiratory issues.
 Indigenous peoples in North America applied fresh leaves directly to the throat for immediate relief.
-My grandmother shared stories of how this herb helped soothe her asthma symptoms.
+Ancient herbalists recognised plantain’s strengths and regularly recommended it to ease coughing fits.

-Ancient herbalists recognized plantain’s strengths and would often recommend it to ease coughing fits.
 Today, people still rely on it for its calming effects on the respiratory system.
-The legacy of plantain continues, and I see it as a valuable ally in maintaining respiratory wellness.
+The legacy of plantain continues, making it a valuable ally in maintaining respiratory wellness.

 Comparing Mullein and Plantain